greatcyan/bi-analytics-handbook/README.md

   - SQL Server ↔ Fabric Lakehouse/Warehouse → **Data storage & querying**

 ---
-## Why This Matters for Career Shifters

 - Legacy SQL Server tools are **engine-specific and siloed**.
 - Fabric unifies these into a **cloud-native SaaS platform**, reducing complexity.
 - Your **Power BI + Fabric certifications (PL-300, DP-600)** already cover the modern equivalents of SSIS, SSRS, and SQL Server.
 ---
 * **When asked about SSIS**: *"I am familiar with the architecture of SSIS packages, including Control Flow and Data Flow tasks, and I understand how to migrate that logic into modern cloud tools like Azure Data Factory or Databricks."*
 * **When asked about SQL**: *"I focus on writing SARGable (Search ARGumentable) queries and ensuring my views support Query Folding in Power BI to maximize performance."*
----
-## 🛠 Repository Structure

-* `/Modeling`: Deep dives into Star Schema vs. Snowflake, Data Vault, and normalization.
-* `/SQL-Snippets`: Optimized queries for common BI reporting needs.
-* `/Power-BI-DAX`: Patterns for time intelligence and complex measures.
-* `/Pipelines`: Transformations and ETL logic using Databricks and Spark.
 ---

 ## 🚀 About the Author
 My name is **Cyrus Baruc**, I’m 34 years old, based in Lapu-Lapu City with my wife and kids.
 My family is my daily motivation—they inspire me and keep me grounded.